 Finding those who care, can be also be as straight forward as searching for key terms on the platform, and looking at accounts that have tagged or used this word in their profile or images.
 For example on Instagram, if I’m a jewellery shop, I may be searching for hashtags such as ‘jewellerylover’ then following some of those accounts that have used it, as they clearly are into jewellery and may thus be interested in the jewellery i’m selling.

 There are some great tools out there to help you do advanced searches further to get to your right audience such as Moz’s Followerwonk, who we’ve written a whole article on.
 With this tool you can investigate your own audience, potential audience and your competitors.
 Bare in mind your location too.
 Even if they aren’t directly related to your business, you want to be following your local newspapers, magazines, clubs and groups on social media so you can become part of the community.
 Many towns have their dedicated Twitter page that re post and engage with local businesses.

 You also want to be paying attention to the top dogs in your industry and supporting and following them.
 What they are doing is clearly working.
 You can also use this as a chance to nab some of their followers, who if they like your competitor, you know are going to like you.
-Again, we covered more on how to do these sort of tactics on followerwonk.

 - Spend some time browsing relevant tags and pages for your business that help you find your audience and learn what the experts are doing.

 - Use tools that enable keyword research to locate precise profiles to be following